swhitefi/Comparative_Genomics/day1_afternoon/README.md

 Play around by moving the genbank panel cursor to look at coverage and SNP density across the genome.
 This will let you look at any regions where the coverage or SNP density is unusually high or low.

-If you click a read, its mate pair will also be selected. if the cursor hovers over a read for long enough details of that read will appear in a small box.
+If you click a read, its mate pair will also be selected.
+If the cursor hovers over a read for long enough details of that read will appear in a small box.
 For more details of the read, right-click and select 'Show details of: READ NAME' from the menu.(screenshot below) This will open up a new window giving you some useful details such as mapping quality, coordinates etc.

 ![alt tag](https://github.com/alipirani88/Comparative_Genomics/blob/master/_img/day1_after/artemis/read_details.png)